What is a Found Footage Curator?

 A Found Footage Curator is a crucial member of the Editorial department in a film crew.
 This specialized role involves sorting through, selecting, and organizing raw footage captured in a documentary or film to create a cohesive and impactful final product.

-What role does a Found Footage Curator play?
+What skills does a Found Footage Curator need?

 While a formal college degree is not always required for a Found Footage Curator position, a background in film studies, media production, or a related field can be beneficial.
 Practical experience in editing software and a portfolio showcasing editing skills and creativity may also be essential for securing a role as a Found Footage Curator.